hong223/trade-up/README.md

 ![](https://github.com/Jasonluo666/trade-up/blob/master/project/image/Project%20Showcase.jpg?raw=true)
 <p align="center" vertical-align="middle"><b> Team </b></p>

+- We have meeting with clients and discuss what we did and what we are going to do.
+If anyone have more questions, they can organise individual meeting time with the client.
+Then team members and client will create tasks on JIRA.
+We assign tasks on JIRA and members will work together on some related tasks.
+For example, Sprint 4 and the on-going Sprint 5, tasks were created by the team and the client together.
+Tasks were allocated to each team member, whereas each member picked the task(s) they wanted to do, and remaining unpicked tasks were allocated by team lead.

+- Team communication have been transitioned from Facebook to Slack where team have the opportunity to communicate with internal team members, client, tutor, and shadow team within one platform.

 ## 2.5 Development Approach ##
 - The development approach we adapt is agile methodology.
 We hold weekly sunday meetings consists of Scrum.
 The time of our weekly Scrum meeting is from 1pm - 5pm every Sunday.